unionai-oss/pandera/docs/source/schema_inference.rst

 Write to a Python script
 ~~~~~~~~~~~~~~~~~~~~~~~~

-You can also write your schema to a python script with :py:func:`io.to_script`:
+You can also write your schema to a python script with :func:`~pandera.io.to_script`:

 .. testcode:: infer_dataframe_schema
    :skipif: SKIP